 The recreational fishery for striped bass is monitored through multiple surveys conducted by the Striped Bass Program.
-The harvest of striped bass during the spring trophy season (third Saturday in April until May 15th) is monitored through the spring charter boat creel survey.
+The harvest of striped bass during the spring trophy season (May 1 - May 15) is monitored through the spring charter boat creel survey.
 The Access Point Angler Intercept Survey (APAIS) is conducted year round to obtain catch and effort data for multiple fish species, including striped bass.
 Additional data vital to determining the size composition of the recreational harvest is provided by cooperating anglers and charter boat captains through the volunteer angler survey and the volunteer charter boat survey.

 Attention anglers!
 Get involved with fisheries management by participating in the volunteer angler survey.
 A mobile version of the volunteer angler survey is now available through the AccessDNR app.
 Data that you provide on the sizes of striped bass caught and kept or released is combined with data collected by fisheries scientists to characterize the size composition of the recreational harvest.
 View the results of the striped bass volunteer angler survey.